 On June 14, 2022, the Ohio Legislature passed, and Gov. Mike Dewine signed into law Senate Bill 61 (SB 61).
 This bill will protect homeowners from unfair restrictions on solar installations.
 This is excellent news for all homeowners who live in communities governed by Homeowners Associations (HOAs).

-SB 61 will take effect on September 13, 2022.
+SB 61 went into effect on September 13, 2022.

 Homeowners Association & Solar Installation